Article Translations: (Spanish)

 - Speak slowly and clearly when talking to your child or others in his or her presence.

-- Maintain natural eye contact with your child.
+- Maintain eye contact with your child.
 Try not to look away or show signs of being upset.

 - Let your child speak for himself or herself and to finish thoughts and sentences.
 Pause before responding to your child's questions or comments.